discordjs/guide/guide/creating-your-bot/parsing-mention-arguments.md

 ### Using Regular Expressions

-Previously you learn how to use rudimentary string related functions to turn the special mention syntax Discord uses into a proper Discord.js User object.
+Previously you learn how to use rudimentary string related functions to turn the special mention syntax Discord uses into a proper discord.js User object.
 But using Regular Expressions (aka "RegEx" or "RegExp"), you can condense all that logic into a single line!
 Crazy, right?

 If you have never worked with Regular Expressions before, this might seem daunting.
 But in fact, you already have used regular expressions.
 Remember `withoutPrefix.split(/ +/);`?
 This little `/ +/` is actually a Regular Expression.
 The `/` on either side tell JavaScript where the Regular Expression begins and where it ends, the stuff inbetween is it is content.

-<tip>For a more detailed explanation of please consult the [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) about them.</tip>
+<tip>For a more detailed explanation please consult the [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).</tip>

 The RegEx you will use for user mentions will look like this: `/^<@!?(\d+)>$/`.
 Here is how the RegEx works: